ClubCedille/RocketCam/README.md

 ## Accessing the pi

 Once installed, power up the raspberry pi and wait ~30-60 secondes.
-You should see in your wifi a new connection with the SSID you chose while installing it.
+You should see in your wifi a new connection with the SSID you chosed while installing it.

-Connect to that wifi and you should be able to access to `http://10.0.0.1`.
+Connect to that wifi and you should be able to access `http://10.0.0.1`.

 PS: